 A good tip is to prioritize high-volume keywords that your direct competitors are not currently ranking for.
 You can check this on Semrush.com.

 You could also take a look at the keywords from your list, which your competitors are already ranking for and go for them first.
 This is a bold strategy where you will compete for keywords your competitors are already performing well for.
-When you come at the King you best not miss.

-Matching keywords with intent
+Step five: Match keywords with intent

 How Google chooses to display search results depends on the intent.
 Google describes this intent in the Quality Rater Guidelines.